MachMX/Advanced-Laydown-System/README.md

 **NOTE: Beware SimpleAAS isn't meant for this usage but it works as a janky way to merge controllers fast.**
 - As a preface the usage for SimpleAAS is not supported by the dev of the extention, *this is pure jank that works*.
 - Install [Simple AAS](https://github.com/NotAKidOnSteam/SimpleAAS/) (more info under the [Addons Recommendation](https://github.com/MachMX/Sneks-Advanced-Laydown-System/tree/main#addon-recommendation) section below).
+   Simple AAS on compilation automatically populate the Override Field under the **CVR Avatar** component as well as retarget the existing Animator Controller Override with the newly created Animator Controller.
+Do make notice of this.
 - **_If you have not used SimpleAAS yet, read how to use it and what it does, otherwise follow my jank.
 You must have your completed Avatar Controller/ CVR Avatar setup, and also make a backup of such, in the scene/backup scene/export/DO IT._**
 - Make an empty game object on your scene, search for a component called **"SimpleAAS"**, and basically copy the setup on this image step and press *"Compile"*, after a short moment it will merge Controllers ![Copy Layer Type2 1](https://github.com/MachMX/Sneks-Advanced-Laydown-System/assets/15898823/7cad7b18-9cc3-47b1-80f1-d189e911cb75)